Scream! If You Know the Answer: Games

-Rider's Block - Series 2.
+Rider's Block – Series 2.
 This round takes place on Colossus.
 Before the ride, the team is given a list of items related to a specific subject.
 As they travel on the ride, they must take it in turns to remember as much as the list as they can.
 The more items they get, the more points they score.

-Barfta Spinning Performance - Series 2.
+Barfta Spinning Performance – Series 2.
 This round takes place on Vortex.
 In a game of charades, the celebrity must describe a series of films without saying anything.
 The non-celebrity contestant must guess what it is, scoring 2 points for each correct answer.

-Pop-Halarity Contest - Series 2.
+Pop-Halarity Contest – Series 2.
 This round takes place on Detonator.
 The celebrity is on board the ride with the non-celebrity on the ground, blindfolded and having to ride a tricycle.
 The celebrity has to shout directions to them in order to burst as many water balloons in 60 seconds, scoring 5 points for each balloon bursted and a bonus 10 for the lot.
 When the time expires, the celebrity is dropped from the Detonator tower.

-Nobody Does It Wetter - Series 2.
+Nobody Does It Wetter – Series 2.
 This round takes place on the Tidal Wave flume.
-The non-celebrities must open 5 doors each to collect as many sponges as they can and stick them onto their celebrity team mate.
+The non-celebrities must open 5 doors each to collect as many sponges as they can and stick them onto their celebrity teammate.
 The celebrities then ride the flume and then have to extract as much water as they collected.
-2 points are scored for per unit of water squeezed out.
+Two points are scored for per unit of water squeezed out.

-Together In Electric Screams - Series 2.
+Together In Electric Screams – Series 2.
 This round takes place on the Quantum carpet ride.
 The celebrity is on board the ride, balancing three cups of water and wired with electricity.
 The non-celebrity must complete as many circuits of a wire maze as they can, scoring 5 points for each successful crossing but losing 1 point for touching a wire and giving their celebrity an electric shock.
 Any water left over at the end of the ride earns bonus points.

-Duncan James, You've Changed! - Series 2.
+Duncan James, You've Changed! – Series 2.
 This round takes place on Rush.
 The celebrity is on board the ride and the non-celebrity on the ground, there are two pictures of the host in a comical outfit on the ground, with 7 differences between them.
 Every time a celebrity spots a difference, they shout it out and the non-celebrity marks it with a giant pencil, scoring 2 points for each.